codsen/codsen/packages/csv-split-easy/readme.md

 - There can be various line break types (`\n`, `\r`, `\n\r` or `\n\n\n\n\n\n\r\r\r\r\r\n\n\n\n` or whatever)
 - It should ignore any values wrapped with double quotes
 - It should interpret commas as part of the value if it is wrapped in double quotes
-- If should accept empty fields and output them as empty strings
+- It should accept empty fields and output them as empty strings
+- It should automatically detect (dot/comma) and remove thousand separators from digit-only cells
-- No dependencies (not dev-ones) and 100% unit test code coverage in all ways: per-branch, per-statement, per-function and per-line.
+- Minimal dependencies and 100% unit test code coverage in all ways: per-branch, per-statement, per-function and per-line.

 Outside of the scope: